trellisconnect/js-sdk-docs/README.md

 2. Configure a handler using `TrellisConnect.configure()` as shown in the example.
 3. Call your handler's `open()` method, and Trellis will present a modal dialog enabling the user to connect his or her insurance account.
 4. Have your `onSuccess` method pass the `accountId` to your application server, which can call Trellis API endpoints to retrieve information about that account.
 (Note: Your application server – not your web and mobile clients - should access the Trellis API because such access requires the use of your Trellis `API_SECRET_KEY`, which should never be publicly disseminated.)
+5. Appending the URL paramter ?t=1 to the URL of the page where the SDK is present will create an additional "Trellis Demo" provider.
+This provider will allow you to authenticate with the SDK as a client without needing to provide real account information.

 ```
 <script src="https://cdn.trellisconnect.com/sdk/v1.1/trellis-connect.js"></script>